 Carnegie Mellon is known for its programs in science and technology, but its seven schools and colleges include a College of Fine Arts and College of the Dietrich College of Humanities and Social Sciences.
 Its graduate programs include the highly ranked Tepper School of Business, Carnegie Institute of Technology and School of Computer Science.
 Undergraduates at Carnegie Mellon have the opportunity to participate in research and can even receive grants or summer fellowships to support research in their field of study.
 Randy Pausch, author of the New York Times best-selling book "The Last Lecture," was a professor at Carnegie Mellon.

 |School mission and unique qualities (as provided by the school):|

-Carnegie Mellon University is a top-tier global research university that has been a birthplace of innovation throughout its 112-year history.
+Carnegie Mellon University is a top-tier global research university that has been a birthplace of innovation throughout its 113-year history.
 Our award-winning faculty work closely with students in the classroom and laboratory.
 Our groundbreaking research yields new discoveries that impact people's lives, and our students are recruited by some of the world's most innovative companies.
-In addition to our locations in Pittsburgh, Qatar and Silicon Valley, we have partnerships across the globe and degree programs in Asia, Australia, Europe and Latin America.
+In addition to campuses in Pittsburgh, Silicon Valley and Qatar, Carnegie Mellon has programs in Africa, Asia, Australia, Europe and Latin America.
 Carnegie Mellon alumni, faculty and students are known for their powerful combinations of intellectual strength, creative spark, tireless work ethic and a commitment to problem solving.
 Carnegie Mellon is the only school founded in the United States by industrialist and philanthropist Andrew Carnegie.
-Today, more than 88,000 alumni live and work around the world, embodying Carnegie's famous words, 'My heart is in the work.'
+Today, more than 92,000 alumni live and work around the world, embodying Carnegie's famous words, "My heart is in the work."

 |School type||private, coed college|